|Previous Revision Date:||June 28, 2018|

 Please note that to ensure a rich review and consideration by all critical perspectives in this process, it is essential to have a broad range of members participate in each meeting.
-Members who cannot attend a scheduled meeting shall submit their feedback on the meeting documents electronically to the AAC Secretary prior to the scheduled meeting.
+Members who cannot attend a scheduled meeting shall submit their feedback on the meeting documents electronically to the Administrative Assistant (Officer of Academic Affairs) prior to the scheduled meeting.
 No proxy votes shall be accepted.
-The AAC Chair will vote in the event of a tie.
+The Head of Academic Affairs and Operations or designate will vote in the event of a tie.

 VI.
 MEETING FREQUENCY

 Meetings will be scheduled, at a minimum, four times per calendar year.
 The dates for the meetings will be posted by the end of August of each year.
-Additional meetings may be called by the AAC Chair – if necessary –and will be held electronically.
-Meetings will be limited to two hours in length.
+Additional meetings may be called by the Head of Academic Affairs and Operations or designate – if necessary –and will be held electronically.

 VII.
 ACCESS TO MEETINGS

 Meetings are open to the Michener Community.
 Minutes of the open meetings are available on the internal shared directory.

 AAC ensures a broad and informed consultative process to support the ongoing quality of academic programs.